 A wise option to prevent hydrogen sulphide pollution is by converting it to solid sulphur and water.
 Sulphur, so obtained can be used for fertilizer industries to produce ammonium sulphate.
 For example, sulphur dioxide is sprightly converted to fertilizer when reacted with ammonia.
 There are techniques to convert sulphur dioxide to some useful products.

 A process description sulphur recovery process (harmful hydrogen sulfide gas is converted to molten sulphur):

 Sulphur recovery can be done when hydrogen sulphide is burned with air.
 H2S which is recovered from the desulphurisation plants by means of scrubbing undergo oxidation and reduction chemical reaction in a catalytic fixed bed reactor as shown below.

 - 2H2S + 3O2 ↔ 2SO2 + 2H2O -247.89 Kcal

 - 4H2S + 2SO2 ↔ S6 + 4H2O -42.24 Kcal

-Investing in chemical refining and petrochemical industries in future depend on the smooth running of plant that meets the environmental pollution specification of hydrogen sulphide removal and storage.
+Investing in chemical refining and petrochemical industries in future depend on the smooth running of the plant that meets the environmental pollution specification for hydrogen sulphide removal and storage.
 This process makes the chemical plant turning into green technology.